tbm/homepage/pages/debian/orion/qnap/ts-209/install.md

 it's possible to install such software.
 If this is not what you want, please don't proceed with the installation.

+As of Debian 10 (buster), no installer is provided for the QNAP TS-209 because the installer no longer fits into flash memory.
+Therefore, you have to install Debian 9 (stretch).

 <h2>Requirements and Preparation</h2>

 In order to install Debian on a QNAP TS-209, you need the following: